Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 Spell Out Your Services

-Don’t assume Google understands salon terminology.
+Don’t assume Google understands audiology terminology.
 Write out complete service descriptions with specific details.

-Instead of just “Color Services,” explain what that means.
-Are you doing balayage?
-Highlights?
-Full color corrections?
+Instead of just “Hearing Services,” explain what that means.
+Are you doing comprehensive hearing evaluations?
+Hearing aid fittings?
+Tinnitus treatment?
+Custom ear protection?

 Each service should have its own section with clear language.
-Describe what it is, how long it takes, and what clients should expect.
+Describe what it is, how long it takes, and what patients should expect.

 Google’s AI reads this and understands what you actually do.
-When someone searches for “balayage near me,” Google knows you offer that service because you spelled it out.
+When someone searches for “hearing aid fitting near me,” Google knows you offer that service because you spelled it out.

 Keep Business Info Current

-Your hours, pricing tiers, and policies need to be accurate everywhere.
+Your hours, insurance networks, and policies need to be accurate everywhere.
 Google checks your website against your Business Profile and social media.

 Update policy changes on your website first.
 Then update your profile.
 Keep everything aligned so Google can trust your information.